1. Home

 While many machine operator jobs are considered entry-level positions there are several skills that can help workers succeed in this role.

 • Prior manufacturing experience may be seen as a plus.
-Having a familiarity of the work environment can help works make the transition into the role.
+Having a familiarity of the work environment can help workers make the transition into the role.

 • Troubleshooting and understanding why a machine is malfunctioning makes problem solving an important skill for machine operators.